"Man's mind, once stretched by a new idea, never regains its original dimensions." - Oliver Wendell Holmes

 Students may check out up to three books and one magazine at a time.
 Books are checked out for three weeks while magazines are checked out for one week period.
 Current monthly issues of magazines are available for students to read in the LRC but may not be checked out.
 We currently retain back issues for monthly magazines for two years and weekly magazines for six months.

-Materials may not be checked out if a student has overdue books / magazines.
+New materials may not be checked out if a student has any overdue materials.

-Overdue notices are distributed during fifth/sixth periods on Thursdays.
+Overdue notices will be distributed during homeroom.
 If a book is lost or damaged beyond repair, the student will be asked to pay for the book.
 At the end of each quarter overdue materials are mailed out with report cards.